 - Saturday: Rest day

-- Sunday: Resistance training, like this 20-minute bodyweight workout
+- Sunday: Resistance training, like this low-impact bodyweight workout

-That's a mix of three days of steady-state cardio workouts, 30-60 minutes long, and three days of full-body resistance training using lighter weights.
+That's a mix of three days of steady-state cardio workouts, 30 to 60 minutes long, and three days of full-body resistance training using lighter weights.
 (Here's a guide to choosing the right weight.)
-Once you start building strength and endurance, you can mix in a day or two of interval training into your cardio.
-Note, too, that a healthy diet will help you reach your weight loss goals and help you feel better while you do it; try this two-week eating plan to get started.
+Once you start building strength and endurance, you start doing interval training on one or two of your cardio days.
+Note, too, that a healthy diet including nutrient-dense foods like fruits and vegetables, lean protein (chicken, fish, and legumes), and whole grains will help you reach your weight-loss goals and help you feel better while you do it.

-The bottom line is that you can do cardio every day, if you really love it, but don't push yourself so hard that you'll injure yourself — and definitely don't skimp on resistance training in favor of cardio.
-A balanced schedule is key for weight loss, not only because building strength helps your metabolism, but also because variation keeps things interesting, which helps you to stay consistent.
+The bottom line is that you can do cardio every day if you really love it, but don't push yourself so hard that you'll get injured, and definitely don't skimp on resistance training in favor of cardio.
+A balanced schedule is key for weight loss, not only because building strength helps your metabolism, but also because variation keeps things interesting, which helps you to stay motivated and on track.